2023 Retreat: Woven Together

 Location: Updike Child Care Building

-Whether you are a beginner or have frequently worked with clay, you can create a wonderful keepsake of the weekend working with clay.
-If you want to do another morning workshop, the pottery studio will be available for pottery fun during our afternoon free time for all ages.
+Whether you are a beginner or have frequently worked with clay, you can create a wonderful keepsake of the weekend.
+If you want to do another morning workshop, the pottery studio will be available for pottery fun during our afternoon free time for all ages (with a parent present).

 Facilitator: Sarah Peters